-Accompanying this Notice are a Proxy Statement and Information Circular and Form of Proxy.
+Accompanying this Notice are a Proxy Statement and Information Circular and form of proxy card and/or voting instructions form.

-Shareholders of record as of the close of business on July 23, 2020 will be entitled to attend and vote at the Meeting, or any adjournment or postponement thereof.
-A shareholder entitled to attend and vote at the Meeting is entitled to appoint a proxy holder to attend and vote in his stead.
+Shareholders of record as of the close of business on July 29, 2021 will be entitled to attend and vote at the Meeting, or any adjournment or postponement thereof.
+A shareholder entitled to attend and vote at the Meeting is entitled to appoint a proxy holder to attend and vote in his or her stead.